gitlabhq/gitlabhq/doc/administration/gitaly/index.md

 ## Configuring GitLab to not use Gitaly

-Gitaly is still an optional componennt in GitLab 9.0.
+Gitaly is still an optional component in GitLab 9.0.
 This means you can choose to not use it.

 In Omnibus you can make the following change in